-Available Length Range Duration Area of Effect Material Component Druid - Rank 2 Mage - Rank 1 Warrior Mage - Rank 1 125 syllables 19 seconds Touch Permanent 1 Item Class Symbol
+Available Length Range Duration Area of Effect Material Component Bard - Rank 4 Cleric - Rank 15 Druid - Rank 2 Mage - Rank 1 Ranger - Rank 15 Warrior Mage - Rank 1 125 syllables 19 seconds Touch Permanent 1 Item Class Symbol

 This spell allows the caster to bind, restore, and repair physical objects.
-Druids may not mend ships, gates, armor of AC3 and greater, or non-wooden weapons or objects.
-Non-Druid casters of this spell may mend any object, including weapons, armor, gates, or a single hit to a ship.
+Casters of this spell may mend any object easily carried by one person, such as weapons/shield/armor, including weapons, armor, gates, or a single hit to a ship.
 A suit of armor is considered to be a single item.
 Dispel Magic does not negate the effect of the Mending spell.
 A caster mending their donned physical armor will also restore their 'Skin Armor' spell.